Mobile Base Station Optimal Tour in Wide Area IoT Sensor Networks: System Model

 We assume that the graph $\mathcal{G}$ is complete, i.e., there exists a directed link between every pair of stops.
 Let $\mathcal{K}_{\tau_i}$ denote the set of IoT sensors covered by the MBS up to stop $\tau_i$, for $i \in \{0,1,\ldots,T_o\}$, and let $k_{\tau}$ denote the set of sensors covered specifically at stop $\tau$.
 Define

 which represents the cumulative energy consumption of the sensors up to stop $\tau_i$.
 Equivalently, $\overline{\zeta}_{\tau_i}$ can be written recursively as

 with the initialization $\overline{\zeta}_{\tau_0} = 0$.
 The assigned cost value between stops $u$ and $v$, if the path ($u,v$) goes via a forbidden area is $\infty$.
 Let $\mathcal{U}_i$ denote the set of stops not yet visited by the MBS after reaching stop $\tau_i$, for $i \in {0,1,\ldots,T_o}$.
 The MOT problem aims to construct a tour with minimal travel cost.
-Using a greedy approach, the MBS begins at the charging station $\tau_0$ and iteratively selects the next stop $\tau \in \mathcal{U}_i$ with the lowest travel cost $c_{\tau_i,\tau}$, collecting data from sensors within its coverage.
+Using a greedy approach, the MBS begins at the charging station $\tau_0$ and iteratively selects the next stop $\tau \in \mathcal{U}_i$ with the lowest travel cost $c_{\tau_i,\tau}$,\footnote{{For instance, the travel cost can be modeled as inversely proportional to the uncovered sensor gain associated with a stop, such that stops offering higher uncovered gain incur lower travel costs.}} collecting data from sensors within its coverage.
 After each stop, the MBS checks whether all sensors in $\mathcal{S}$ have been covered; if so, it returns to $\tau_0$, completing the tour.
 Otherwise, it evaluates the cumulative sensor energy consumption.
 If the total exceeds $\overline{P}_{max}$, the tour ends at the current stop.
 If the energy constraint is still satisfied, the process continues from the current location.
 The complete greedy procedure is summarized in Algorithm~\ref{alg:greedy}.

 It is worth noting that the greedy algorithm performs particularly well when the power constraint $\overline{P}_{max}$ is sufficiently large.
 In such cases, it is unlikely that the cumulative sensor energy consumption exceeds $\overline{P}_{max}$ before all sensors are covered.